salmant/Kubernetes-Cassandra-Cluster/README.md

 <br><br>
 ## Step 4: Create a Cassandra Persistent Volume

-A container’s file system lives only as long as the container exists.
+A container's file system lives only as long as the container exists.
 Therefore, if a container is terminated or restarts, filesystem changes are all lost.
 For more consistent storage that is independent of the container, you can use a PersistentVolume.
 PersistentVolume is an interface to the actual backing storage.